runabol/piper/README.md

 In Piper, work to be done is defined as a set of tasks called a Pipeline.
 Pipelines can be sourced from many locations but typically they live on a Git repository where they can be versioned and tracked.

+Piper was originally built to support the need to transcode massive amounts of video in parallel.
+Since transcoding video is a CPU and time instensive process I had to scale horizontally.
+Moreover, I needed a way to monitor these long running jobs, auto-retry them and otherwise control their execution.

 # Tasks

 Tasks are the basic building blocks of a pipeline.
 Each task has a `type` property which maps to a `TaskHandler` implementation, responsible for carrying out the task.